Rear-End Accident in Atlanta: What to Do, Who Pays, and How Much You Could Lose

 What surprises many victims is that a rear-end accident in Atlanta can lead to significant injuries—even at low speeds.

-“It Was Just a Fender Bender”—A Dangerous Myth
+“It Was Just a Fender Bender”—The Mistake That Costs Victims Thousands

 In Georgia, you only have a limited time to file a personal injury claim—typically two years from the date of the accident.
-If symptoms worsen or treatment becomes costly down the line, and you’ve already settled your claim, you won’t be able to recover additional compensation.
+If symptoms worsen or treatment becomes costly later, and you’ve already settled, you cannot recover additional compensation.

 Who’s at Fault in a Rear-End Accident in Georgia?